MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setclientcertificatebyid.md

 ---
 title: bitsadmin setclientcertificatebyid
-description: "Windows Commands topic for **bitsadmin setclientcertificatebyid** Specifies the identifier of the client certificate to use for client authentication in an HTTPS (SSL) request" ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin setclientcertificatebyid** Specifies the identifier of the client certificate to use for client authentication in an HTTPS (SSL) request ms.custom: na ms.prod: windows-server ms.reviewer: na